Allen School Grad Student Housing Information

 • Wallingford

 Finding other grad students (inside or outside of CSE) to live with can be very helpful for lowering costs.
-If you're affiliated with the Paul G. Allen School of Computer Science at the University of Washington, try e-mailing cs-grads@cs.washington.edu to see if others are looking for roommates. misc@cs.washington.edu is also a great mailing list (and typically subscribed to by faculty and staff in addition to grads).
-The incoming new-grads (at new-grads@cs.washington.edu) is a great place to search for roommates for the upcoming Autumn quarter.
+If you're an incoming PhD student with the Paul G. Allen School of Computer Science at the University of Washington, the new grad mailing list (new-grads@cs.washington.edu) and Slack channel are great places to search for roommates for the upcoming Autumn quarter.

 On Facebook, you can join the University of Washington (UW) Housing, Sublets & Roommates group.
 When browsing these sites, please be cautious of scams!

 The best way is to consistently monitor Zillow or Craigslist, as good deals will appear very briefly before they are rented out.
-The best deals usually occur during off-rental months (such as December-April).
-The demand is much lower during this time, but the number of units on the market will also be lower.
+Rents are often lowest in the winter and early spring (e.g., December - April) due to decreased demand.
+However, there also tend to be fewer units on the market during the off-season.

 Seattle's MFTE program incentivizes developers to set aside apartments for income-/rent-restricted use.
 MFTE apartments can be found in denser areas like Capitol Hill or Roosevelt for often $150 - $250 less per month than comparable non-MFTE units.
 You can learn more on the MFTE program website or search for apartments on this map of MFTE units.

-Leases are typically 12 months in duration, but can default to to month-to-month afterwards.
-Some landlords may provide options for longer leases upon renewal (e.g., 15 - 16 months).
-It's very common that your landlord may increase the cost of rent when renewing the lease term or moving to a month-to-month lease.
+Leases are typically 12 months long, but can default to month-to-month afterwards.
+Some landlords may provide options for longer leases (e.g., 15 - 16 months).
+It's very common for landlords to increase the cost of rent when renewing the lease term or moving to a month-to-month lease.

-Leases typically also contain additional charges: an application fee, security deposit, pet deposit (if applicable), parking, and cleaning fees on move-out.
+Leases typically also contain additional charges: an application fee, refundable security deposit, pet deposit and pet rent (if applicable), parking, and cleaning fees on move-out.

 Renters in Seattle can request to pay their move-in costs (security and pet deposits, last month rent if applicable) in up to 6 monthly installments for a 12-month lease.
 This can help lessen the upfront costs of moving considerably.
 Landlords don't have to offer this option, but do have to honor it upon request.
-Follow this link for more information on move-in deposits.
+Click for more information on move-in deposits.

 What are my rights as a renter?
 Where can I get help if I have a problem?